rachohwee/Predicting-Hotel-Booking-Cancellations/README.md

 # Predicting Hotel Booking Cancellations 😌

 # Motivation 🫶🏼
 Maximising hotel revenue while preventing the pitfalls of overbooking is a complex yet critical challenge in the hospitality industry.
 The aim of the project is to develop an advanced classification model that accurately predicts hotel reservation cancellations.
-The model will enable the establishment to strategically manage reservations, effectively allocate resources, and enhance overall revenue generation :-)
+The model will enable the establishment to strategically manage reservations, effectively allocate resources, and enhance overall revenue generation.

 # Exploratory Data Analysis (EDA) ✍
 1. Data Cleaning